Celestialsteel/HeraldBuilds/README.md

 ## 🎯 Project Overview

-Herald Builds is our project, a comprehensive web platform designed to guide users through every step of building the perfect PC.
+Herald Builds is a comprehensive web platform designed to guide users through every step of building the perfect PC.
 This full-stack application consists of a React-based frontend for users and a complete admin dashboard for content management, backed by PHP APIs and MySQL database.

 ### 🌟 What Makes Herald Builds Special